calizarr/PhenoPiSight/README.md

           *  Use at your own risk.
       * Use the [playbooks (.yml files) here](playbooks) after setting up your ansible!
       * The hosts file will need to be changed entirely to match your setup.
+  * **Raspberry PI Setup:**
+      * Load the latest version of debian onto the rPIs.
+      * Configure each rPI with their own hostname, WiFi access, IP address (if static), etc.
+          * This repo has bash files in [pi_config](pi_config) that I used for fast configuration of the Raspberry PI.
+They are very specific to our configuration, but if you want to use them as an idea of how to more quickly configure rPIs please take a look. **Use these scripts at your own risk**
+              * The debian version used is Raspbian GNU/Linux 8 (jessie) for these scripts.
+       * At minimum before Ansible can work with the rPIs, they need an openssh-server (`sudo apt-get install openssh-server`); a unique hostname, IP address, or both; ssh keys from the centralized server copied onto them; and a user.
+      * The preferred method is to configure one rPI with all of the settings which are the same across the entire bramble and then clone that image using any of the [available methods][].
   * **Image Storage**
       * The images are stored on the centralized Ansible server that copies the pictures using the playbooks.